 You can see from the table in Resource 3 which TESS-India OERs and videos are linked to each principle of practice so that you can connect with all the relevant TESS-India resources.
-Make a list of the TESS-India OERs (in Language and Literacy, Elementary Maths, Elementary English, and Elementary Science) that you could use to help you develop this approach to teaching in your school.
+Make a list of the TESS-India OERs (Secondary Maths, Secondary English and Secondary Science) that you could use to help you develop this approach to teaching in your school.